-Tree Conservation – Urban (By-law No. 2009-200) is the bylaw that governs the tree felling and removal on private property in Ottawa.
+Tree Protection (By-law No. 2020-340) is the bylaw that governs the tree felling and removal on private property in Ottawa.
 This bylaw is complex with many regulations, conditions, and prohibitions.
 In order to be sure you are safely and legally removing a tree from your property it is essential that these bylaws are understood and followed.
 Luckily for you, you don’t have to take a deep dive into Ottawa By-Laws, you can trust in our knowledge and expertise as Ottawa’s leading arborist service.
+Contact Croft Tree Experts today!

 Who Must Apply For An Ottawa Tree Removal Permit?

 Once you determine what paperwork is required for your specific case, you must now account for ownership of the tree.
 If the trunk of the tree borders on other properties (common in Ottawa’s urban neighbourhoods), all property owners must be in agreement for the tree’s removal.
-An Arborist Report must be then prepared by a certified and qualified arborist following the City’s template.
+An Arborist Report must be then prepared by a certified and qualified arborist following the guidelines in Schedule C of the Tree Protection By-Law.
 A Forestry Inspector will then make a site visit and issue a permit if all criteria is met.
 A granted permit must be posted in a visible location for the public to see seven days prior to removal and seven days after.
 In all, from your initial application to the removal itself can be up to 22 days or more, so be sure to plan ahead.

-What Do I Not Need An Ottawa Distinctive Tree Permit For?
+When Do I Not Need An Ottawa Distinctive Tree Permit?

 - The tree is located within a building, solarium, rooftop garden, or interior courtyard